corn8200/prepper/README.md

 # Preppers Alerts

 Multi-location situational awareness pipeline for Harper's Ferry (home), Frederick (work), and user-defined locations.
-The project polls official sources (NWS, USGS, EONET, AirNow) and an LLM-first news path (RSS + Google News RSS with full‑text extraction and OpenAI classification) on a 10-minute cadence, deduplicates and fuses the signals, and emits ultra-low-noise alerts via email and Pushover.
+The project polls official sources (NWS, USGS, EONET) and an LLM-first news path (RSS + Google News RSS with full‑text extraction and OpenAI classification) on a 10-minute cadence, deduplicates and fuses the signals, and emits ultra-low-noise alerts via email and Pushover.
 A Streamlit dashboard surfaces config CRUD, thresholds, dry-run toggles, and observability for runs, metrics, and decisions.

 ## Key Features
 - **Reliable automation:** GitHub Actions workflow runs every 10 minutes with concurrency control, installs Python 3.11 dependencies, rebuilds keywords, runs the orchestrator, and persists run state back into the repository when necessary using a bot identity.